exercism/clojure/exercises/concept/interest-is-interesting/.docs/instructions.md

 - 1.621% for a positive balance greater or equal than `1000` dollars and less than `5000` dollars.
 - 2.475% for a positive balance greater or equal than `5000` dollars.

-Each year the government allows you to donate a percentage of your money to charity, tax free.
+Each year, **before** the balance of your savings account is updated, the government allows you to donate a percentage of your money to charity, tax free.
 Because you're a nice person, if your balance is positive at the end of the year, you donate twice this amount to charities, rounded down to the nearest whole dollar.

 You have three tasks, each of which will deal with your balance and its interest rate.